Photo credit: CyrilLutz / Shutterstock.com

 -It’s best to drive your car at the highway or at higher speeds.
 In doing this, the pressure in the fuel system will be higher, which can help the cleaner remove the deposits easily.
 This will also help in cleaning the carbon deposits inside the combustion chamber and eject them through the exhaust.

 -Use higher engine rpms.
 You can do this even when the car is stationary, or when driving.
 In other words, don’t hesitate to press that gas pedal, as it will help in better cleaning.

-- Repeat steps 1-7 if needed: One bottle of fuel injector cleaner usually does the trick if your engine has deposits inside or some of the injectors is stuck.
-However, if the engine is still not working as normal, you can repeat steps 1-7.
+- Repeat steps 1 to 7 if needed: One bottle of fuel injector cleaner usually does the trick if your engine has deposits inside or some of the injectors is stuck.
+However, if the engine is still not working as normal, you can repeat steps 1 to 7.
 These additives don’t have adverse effects on the engine and using them more than one time is not a problem.